spicydev/springboot-jaxrs-json-protobuf/README.md

-# Multiple-MIME-types Example Using Custom JaxRS MessageBodyWriter
+# Custom-MIME-types Example Using Custom JaxRS MessageBodyWriter
 Demo project to handle REST requests with Multiple MIME Types like json &amp; protobuf in the same API's.

 # Sample REST Resource: